Working in Munich?

 - EURES (multi-lingual)

 Since having a personal contact in a company often means having your foot in the door, networking is an essential part of job hunting.
-Once you seriously consider working in Munich, you could expand your business network by attending one of the many annual trade fairs based in Munich.
+Once you seriously consider working in Munich, you could expand your business network by attending one of the many annual trade fairs in Munich.

 Also make sure to take a look at the articles in the Jobs & Business Category of our Extended Guide to Germany.
 Here you can find advice and information on various topics, including German business culture, job applications and self-employment in Germany.

-Language Skills and Qualifications
+Ensuring You Find a Job: Language Skills and Recognizing Qualifications

 If you want to increase your chances of working in Munich, try brushing up your German language skills.
-At the Goethe Institut, you can take language classes as well as official exams adhering to the Common European Framework of Reference for Languages.
+At the Goethe Institut, for instance, you can take language classes as well as official exams adhering to the Common European Framework of Reference for Languages.
 When you have arrived in Munich, you can continue your lessons at one of the city’s numerous private language schools.
 There are also a few consultancy services that offer cross-cultural training aimed at expats in Munich.